Nice tip. Don't know if I will ever use it since I don't spend much time looking at the logon screen.

 I'm a cautious guy, Techsomething.
 And I try to look out for the newbies that come here looking for very specific instructions.
-So first let me give the standard warning:
+So first let me give the standard warning:If you don't know what you're doing, make a backup of the registry before making any changes.

-For those unfamiliar with the registry you'll need to know some basic information like the icons on the left that look like folders are keys and the entries on the right are values.
+.
 Take a litle time to familiarize yourself with the registry before attmpting this or any hack.
 A basic tutorial on the registry, including how to back it up can be found in BC's tutorial section: Demystifying the Windows Registry

 If you get an error saying this computer has been locked and can only be opened by the administrator.
 Then you typed the incorrect path to your logon screen.

 An extended registry editor that is much more user friendly than regedit.Ninotech's CopyPath:

 So to do this hack with these utilites follow these steps:

 1. Download and install the above two utilities.

 2. Open RegLite and copy and paste the following bold text into the Address field and hit the green GO button:HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows NT\CurrentVersion\Winlogon